-The recreational sector in the Gulf includes a private vessel component and a federal for-hire component.
-The federal for-hire component includes charter vessels and headboats.
-Those for-hire vessels with a federal reef fish charter/headboat permit for reef fish are allowed to fish for red snapper in federal waters, and those without federal permits are restricted to fishing for red snapper in state waters.
-Recreational management measures have been applied to the recreational sector as a whole, without distinguishing between the private angling and federalfor-hire components.
-Recreational red snapper season lengths in federal waters have been decreasing, in part due to an increase in the average fish size the recreational sector has been harvesting (fewer fish needed to fill the recreational quota) and in part due to non-compatable state fishing seasons.
-Thus, red snapper fishing opportunities for both the federal for-hire and private angling components in federal waters through the 2014 fishing year (Table 1.1.1).
-In
+The recreational sector in the Gulf includes a private angling component and a federal for-hire component.
+The federal for-hire component includes charter vessels and headboats (for-hire) with a federal charter/headboat permit for reef fish.
+This allows operators of such vessels to fish for reef fish including red snapper in federal waters.
+Operators of for-hire vessels without federal permits are restricted to fishing for red snapper in state waters.
+Until the implementation of Amendment 40 to the Fishery Management Plan (FMP) for the Reef Fish Resources of the Gulf of Mexico (GMFMC 2014a), recreational management measures were applied to the recreational sector as a whole, without distinguishing between the private angling and federal for-hire components.
+Recreational red snapper season lengths in federal waters have been decreasing, in part due to an increase in the average fish size the recreational sector has been harvesting (fewer fish needed to fill the recreational ACL) and in part due to non-compatible state fishing seasons (fish harvested in state waters count against the recreational ACL).
+Thus, red snapper fishing opportunities have declined for both the federal for-hire and private angling components in federal waters through the 2014 fishing year (Table 1.1.1).
+In 2015, sector separation was established.
+The federal for-hire component's season length was similar to the 2012 and 2013 seasons, while the private angling component's season length was similar to the 2014 season.

-&lt;sup>1 See Appendix E for other regulations pertaining to the harvest of red snapper in the Gulf.
+2 See Appendix D for other regulations pertaining to the harvest of red snapper in the Gulf.